|

 Four Buildings (1)

+The steeple of the First Methodist Church is in the background.
 The church was located in the 100 block of South King Street at that

 time.